inferno9004/dojo_research/README.md

     Jupyter has a far more support options with [more than 50 supported kernels][8].
 Installing these kernels is also an easy task.
 If one works in an environment which makes use of a lot of languages, then Jupyter is a better choice.

-Although zeppelin has lesser number of supported kernels, it stands out with its ability to integrate code from different languages into the same notebook.
+Although Zeppelin has lesser number of supported kernels, it stands out with its ability to integrate code from different languages into the same notebook.
 That is an amazing functionality which is not present in Jupyter.
 My verdict however is exclusively based on the number of supported languages.

 **The winner in the language support department is Jupyter.**